mjsamberg/digital-learning-program-development/webdev/css/week3/frameworks.md

 [**Review everything in the _Content_ and _Components_ sections of the Bootstrap documentation**](https://getbootstrap.com/docs/4.3/components/alerts/)

+### Extending Bootstrap
+You can extend Bootstrap in a number of ways.
+You can change your fonts same as before.
+You can also add CSS to Bootstrap classes.
+For example, if you want all ```.col-md-6``` boxes to be gray, you can add the following to your CSS:

+	.col-md-6{
+		background-color: gray;
+	}

+Because of CSS's inheritance model, the styling from both the Bootstrap stylesheet and from your stylesheet will be applied.
+[Bootstrap.build](https://bootstrap.build) is a free site that will let you bake-in some changes to CSS easily, such as new color schemes and would replace the Bootstrap ```<link>``` from above.

 ## Other Frameworks
 Bootstrap is not the only framework available.
 [Tailwind](https://tailwindcss.com) is a new one that's gaining a lot of popularity.
 It's much more popular than Bootstrap, but is much more complicated to use.